davidcunha/universal-node/README.md

 ```

 This file is ignored in source control and it is intended to be created from `.env.sample`, which is committed and anyone who clones the project can easily use it as a starting point.

+## PWA Support

+By default, in production mode, the application is a [PWA](https://developers.google.com/web/progressive-web-apps/) with [Workbox](https://developers.google.com/web/tools/workbox/).
+Please change `static/manifest.json` with the respective application data.
+Workbox configuration can be found in `next.config.js`.
+The service worker is instantiated inside the `OfflineSupport` component.

 ## Browserslist